Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Part 1: Solution of the Characteristic Part

 \subsection{Signature for decay rates and scale-invariant norms}

 Perhaps the most challenging aspect of trapped surface formation results, historically, has been the attempt to find initial data that are, in an appropriate sense, large (this is by necessity, as is implied by the monumental work of \cite{ChrKl}) but also small enough to allow for an existence result of a spacetime region that gives trapped surfaces the time they would require to form.
 The first such initial data set, in the absence of symmetries, was given by \cite{christodoulou}.
 Later contributions include \cite{Kl-Rod}, \cite{AL17} and \cite{A17}.
-Moreover, one would have to construct norms which preserve, at least approximately, the hierarchy present in the initial data upon evolution of the Einstein equations.
+Moreover, one would have to construct norms that preserve, at least approximately, the hierarchy present in the initial data upon evolution of the Einstein equations.
 The signature for decay rates, which was first introduced in \cite{AnThesis}, is the tool we will use in the present paper to build \textit{scale-invariant norms}.
 These will be norms that, upon evolution of the initial data, remain bounded above by a uniform constant (with the exception of a few anomalous terms).
+In particular, the dispersive estimates for the Ricci coefficients and the Weyl curvature components are restricted by their transport equations, and the signature of decay rates allows one to systematically obtain such estimates.
 For another application of this framework, see \cite{AnAth}.

 To each $\phi \in \begin{Bmatrix} \alpha, \alphabar, \tbeta, \tbetabar, \rho, \sigma, \eta, \etabar, \chi, \chibar, \omega, \omegabar, \zeta,\gamma \end{Bmatrix}$ we associate its \textit{signature for decay rates} $s_2(\phi)$: